 Imagine helping a young student tackle a particularly daunting division problem.
 They struggle with the traditional long division method, bogged down by the repetitive steps and the sheer amount of writing involved.
-You then introduce them to a streamlined alternative: synthetic division.
-Suddenly, their eyes light up as they grasp the simplified process.
+So naturally, you then introduce them to a streamlined alternative: synthetic division.
+Plus, suddenly, their eyes light up as they grasp the simplified process.
 The problem that once seemed insurmountable now appears manageable, even elegant.

 Main Subheading: Unveiling Long Division